Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 ====== Validation
 \
+- *CreateAccount*

-- *CreateAccount:* The redeemer allows creating of a new subscription service account by minting only one unique Account Token.
+  The redeemer allows creating of a new subscription service account by minting only one unique Account Token.

   - Validate that out_ref must be present in the Transaction Inputs

   - Validate that the redeemer only mints a single CIP68 compliant Account Token

+- *DeleteAccount*

-- *DeleteAccount:* this redeemer allows burning of an Account NFT to remove the subscriber from the system.
+  This redeemer allows burning of an Account NFT to remove the subscriber from the system.
 A Check That there's no payment for the delete account should be done off-chain.

   - Validate that the redeemer only burns a single CIP68 compliant Account Token and Account Reference Token.

 \

 ==== Spend Purpose

-===== Datum
 \
-- user account details
+===== Datum <account-datum>
+\
+- account_details: Arbitrary ByteArray

 - cip-68 requirements
-// Arbitrary ByteArray
+\
 ===== Redeemer
 \
 - UpdateMetaData

 - RemoveAccount
+\
 ====== Validation
 \
+- *UpdateMetaData*

-- *UpdateMetaData:* The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.
+  The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.

   - Validate that the Account UTxO with the Account NFT is being spent.

   - Validate that the Reference NFT of the metadata is updated and the token is sent to the spending endpoint.

+- *RemoveAccount*

-- *RemoveAccount:* The redeemer allows the removal of an account by a subscriber from the subscription system.
+  The redeemer allows the removal of an account by a subscriber from the subscription system.
 Must Check That there's no ADA in the payment UTxO in the off-chain code.

   - Validate that Account NFT and Account Reference NFT is spent.
 #pagebreak()